tychocollins/ddpm-from-scratch-solo/README.md

 self.model.time_mlp to the correct self.time_mlp.
 - Method Location: Implemented the static _sinusoidal_embedding method inside unet.py to be called correctly by diffusion.py.
 Checkpoint Creation: Integrated checkpoint saving into train_mnist.py, creating the trained_mnist_weights.pt file needed for generation.

+## DDPM Master Plan: Day 5 ReadmeStatus: Transitioned to CIFAR-10 (Color Generation)
+-updated U-Net channels from $1 \rightarrow 3$ to enable processing and generation of color images.Dataset

+-Switch: Transitioned the data pipeline from MNIST ($28 \times 28$, grayscale) to CIFAR-10 ($32 \times 32$, color).

+-Training Initiated: Started a 50-epoch training run on CIFAR-10, targeting high-quality weight convergence.

+-Architectural Stability: Confirmed core diffusion logic is robust enough to handle the jump in complexity.